WordPress/gutenberg/docs/how-to-guides/themes/theme-json.md

 Styles found within a block will be enqueued using the block selector.

 By default, the block selector is generated based on its name such as `.wp-block-<blockname-without-namespace>`.
 For example, `.wp-block-group` for the `core/group` block.
 There are some blocks that want to opt-out from this default behavior.
 They can do so by explicitly telling the system which selector to use for them via the `__experimentalSelector` key within the `supports` section of its `block.json` file.
+Note that the block needs to be registered server-side for the `__experimentalSelector` field to be available to the style engine.

 {% codetabs %}
 {% Input %}